Site for a nuclear facility, 15.2.2019YVL A.2

 4.1 Site area and its vicinity

-406. According to Radiation and Nuclear Safety Authority Regulation on the Emergency Arrangements of a Nuclear Power Plant (STUK Y/2/2018), the site area of a nuclear power plant comprises the area used by the power company and the area surrounding the plant, where movement and stay are limited.
-As a rule, only activities related to the nuclear power plant are permitted in this area.
-Depending on local conditions, the site area shall extend to some 0.5–1 kilometres from the plant.
-[2019-02-15]
+406. In accordance with the Radiation and Nuclear Safety Authority’s Regulation on the Emergency Arrangements for a Nuclear Power Plant (STUK Y/2/2024) the site of a nuclear power plant is the area used by the power plant company and surrounding the plant, in which movement and stay are restricted.
+As a general rule, only activities related to the nuclear power plant may be carried out there.
+The definition of the nuclear installation site shall take into account local conditions.
+[Replaced, STUK 2/0002/2024]

 407. The licensee responsible for the operation of the nuclear power plant shall have the authority of decision over all activities within the site area.
 [2013-11-15]